-Imported into Britain back in the nineteenthcentury, Japanese Knotweed is one of the most invasive plants in the UK.
-It can grow up to 10 cm a day in the summer, spreading quickly by its roots and stems and is very difficult to remove entirely from land as it can regenerate from relatively tiny amounts.
+Imported into Britain back in the nineteenth century, Japanese Knotweed is one of the most invasive plants in the UK.
+It can grow up to 10cm a day in the summer, spreading quickly by its roots and stems.
+It is very difficult to remove entirely from land because it can regenerate from relatively tiny amounts left behind.

-Japanese Knotweed can also be difficult to identify as it looks a lot like many other weeds.
+Japanese Knotweed can be difficult to identify because it looks a lot like many other weeds.

-Some characteristics of Japanese Knotweed which may help you to identify it include:
+Some characteristics of Japanese Knotweed that may help you to identify it include: